Looking for support for your finance function? Book a time with an expert.

 While balance sheet ratios provide point-in-time snapshots, the operating cash flow ratio examines liquidity from a performance perspective—measuring a company's ability to generate sufficient cash from operations to cover obligations.

-Sophisticated financial analysis typically incorporates both approaches: quick ratio for position analysis and operating cash flow ratio for performance assessment.
+Sophisticated financial analysis typically incorporates both approaches: the quick ratio for position analysis and the operating cash flow ratio for performance assessment.

 How to Improve Your Quick Ratio